 When and where are classes held?

 Professional Sports Law is designed as a hybrid learning experience combining asynchronous lectures, synchronous Zoom sessions, and an immersive in-person week.
-The course spans the first five weeks of the summer session.
+The course spans the first four weeks of the summer session.

 Will I receive credits that I can use at my home university?